 Sir Roger Tomkys

-Former Chairman, Arab British Chamber of Commerce
+Former Chairman, Arab British Chamber of Commerce and former Master, Pembroke College, Cambridge

 Professor Carole Hillenbrand

-Professor of Islamic History, University of Edinburgh
+Professor Emerita of Islamic History, University of Edinburgh

-Shaikh Mubarak al-Abdullah al-Mubarak Al Sabah
+Sheikh Mubarak al-Abdullah al-Mubarak Al Sabah

 (on behalf of the Abdullah Mubarak Charitable Foundation)

-Administration of the prize has moved to Cambridge.
+Administration of the prize is in Cambridge.